 When you aren’t performing as concerto soloist, on what other occasions do you play Didgeridoo?

 The Didgeridoo is traditionally used ceremonially.
 However, the bulk of my playing has been overseas to show-case this unique instrument and to share the Indigenous Australian culture.
 I’ve had the great honour of sharing this wonderful music in some well known and some more obscure places around the world.

-You are also an established trumpet soloist.
+You are also an accomplished trumpet soloist.
 How interchangeable are trumpet and didgeridoo?

 The production of sound is essentially the same; buzzing of the lips into a mouthpiece, reverberating down a length of tubing, then resonating from the bell at the other end.
 The didgeridoo is considered the oldest wind instrument in the world.
 It could be categorized as an early form of trumpet, like the shofar/rams horn trumpets from the bible days, or the early trumpets found in the tomb of Tutankhamun dating back to 1500BC.